dhanjyoti/React-step-by-step/prep/javascript/jsNote.md

 **Javascript**
 Javascript is a cross-platform, object oriented scripting language used to make webpages interactive( eg., having complex animations, clickable buttons,  pop-up menus, etc ).
+It is also synchronous single-threaded language, meaning Javascript can execute only one code of line at a time and in a spectfic order.

 **Javascript Engine**
 A javascript engine is a program present in web browsers that executes Javascript code.